bugaevc/asmwall/data.md

 several summands of the same type (use several `lea` instructions in a row for that).

-This instruction is often used to perform basic arithmetics since a chain of dedicated `add` and `shl` instructions is less compact and works slower.
+This instruction is often used to perform basic arithmetics even if it isn't related to memory addresses, since a chain of dedicated `add` and `shl` instructions is less compact and works slower.

 ## Data Transfer and Size Conversion